AdobeDocs/dynamic-media-classic.en/help/using/exporting-assets-from-dmc.md

 The compressed Zip file has a maximum file size of 1 GB for the export job.
 Also, you are allowed a maximum of 500 total assets per export job.

-Adobe Dynamic Media Classic keeps a record of export jobs in the Jobs screen.
+Adobe Dynamic Media Classic keeps a record of exporting jobs in the Jobs screen.

 **To export assets from Adobe Dynamic Media Classic:**